 Ludwigia Peruensis/Gladulosa var.
 Diamond

-Diamond Ludwigia is a less common ludwigia variation with very unique coloration.
-In ideal conditions these plants’ leaves are green on top and red underneath, adding a stunning dimension to the mid-ground of almost any aquascape.
+Diamond Ludwigia is a less common Ludwigia variation with very unique coloration.
+In low tech conditions, these plants’ leaves can be green on top and red underneath, adding a stunning dimension to the mid-ground of almost any aquascape.
+However, with CO2 and high light, the leaves can completely turn to a deep purplish red.
 Their vivid color creates a superb focal point.
-Diamond ludwigia plants have oval, pointed leaves that grow in opposite pairs along the stem.
-The leaves can be green, gold, orange, or red, depending on tank conditions.
+Diamond Ludwigia plants have oval, pointed leaves that grow in opposite pairs along the stem.
+The leaves will range from green, gold, orange, or red, depending on tank conditions.
 These plants are very attractive when planted in bunches of 10-12 stems.

 Propagation can be achieved by taking cuttings from the main stem of the plant that are replanted into the substrate.